NCAR/lrose-core/docs/download/download_rpm_and_install.md

   yum install -y ./lrose-core-20190129-1.centos_7.x86_64.rpm
 ```

-Make sure you include the leading '.'.
+Make sure you include the leading ```.```.

 <a name="verify"/>

-## 3. Verify
+## 4. Verify

-Lrose will be installed in:
+LROSE will be installed in:

 ```
   /usr/local/lrose/bin
   /usr/local/lrose/scripts
   /usr/local/lrose/include
   /usr/local/lrose/lib
+  /usr/local/lrose/share
 ```

-You will need to add:
+To run the binaries, and scripts, you will need to add:

 ```
   /usr/local/lrose/bin